Interview Question: "Do You Have Any Questions for Me?"

 About your qualifications

-Make sure the hiring manager doesn’t have unanswered questions about your qualifications.
-If they do, this is a prime time to emphasize how your talents align with the role.
+Make sure the hiring manager doesn't have unanswered questions about your qualifications.
+If they do, it is prime time to emphasize how your talents align with the role.
 These types of questions could sound like this:

 What qualities do you look for in a candidate?